itsvictoroyedeji/shopify-sections/README.md

 3. Repeat step 2 to add the rest of the power-up files in our [sections](../main/sections) folder to your Shopify code editor.
 > Note: ctrl+click (or command+click on a mac) to open the link in a new tab.

+> Important note: For `video.liquid`, do not add that one.
+Simply [go to the file](../main/sections/video.liquid) and copy the code.
+Then in your Shopify code editor, under the `assets` folder, click on `video.liquid`.

+> Highlight the entire code and paste your code, overwriting what was there before.
+Then click `Save` to save your changes.

+Highlight the entire code and paste your code, overwriting what was there before.
+Then click `Save` to save your changes.

-4. Once you're done, go back to each power-up file in our [sections](../main/sections) folder.
+4. Once all those files are added, go back to each power-up file in our [sections](../main/sections) folder.
 Click on each file, then copy the code.
 Paste the code in your code editor under the CORRECT tab, and click `Save` to save your changes.

 5. Once you've added all power-ups code, go to your Customizer tab, and Refresh the page.
 Now you can add your new power-ups under the "Template" section in your Product page!